BrodyMennitto/ctrl-B-website/README.md

 # ctrl-B-website
-This is a website for electro-acoustic trio ctrl0B
+This is a website for electro-acoustic trio ctrl B